 7. One of the poorest "reconstructions of history" was quoting Cliff Charlesworth's message at the end of the mission mentioning Parkes only.
 Cliff was Apollo 11 Flight Director.
 The actual message received was sent to Honeysuckle for "Parkes (via HSK)" and congratulated "Honeysuckle Creek and Tidbinbilla and the CSIRO Personnel at the Parkes 210'".
 I recognise that a separate message to Parkes may exist but I've not seen it.
 But CSIRO Parkes and Working Dog are aware of the composite one as I read it out at the Apollo 11 30th anniversary at Parkes.
 It would have cost the movie nothing to use the full message.
 Click here for the complete original message

 8. The LM liftoff TV shown was not from Apollo 11 but 15 or later

 9. The portrayal of the loss of the spacecraft communications link was childish.
 It might have been good for comedy but bore no resemblance to the professionlism needed and demonstrated by all parties, including Parkes, in real life.

 In summary - some major errors, distortions and misleadings.
 I obviously appreciate that accuracy bending was necessary and appropriate for dramatic and comedy reasons.
-And I am also aware that the movie is described as "based" on a true event.
+And I am also aware that the movie is "based" on a true event.
 But the actual historic events should have been sacrosanct.
 A lot of people will end up with misapprehensions.
 It will perpetuate the myth, which I have been disputing for 30 plus years, that Parkes received the TV of Armstrong's first steps and transmitted them to the world.
 Most of the errors could have been corrected or mitigated without detracting from the movie.
 Working Dog were well aware of our ability and willingness to provide expertise.

 Mike Dinn - Canberra 14 October 2000 - email@example.com